Room Reset – The Secret to Keeping a Clean House

 Step #6.
 Put Away What Does Belong

-If you see any items that do belong in this room, put them away next.
-Since we are working in the family room for this example, you may have blankets and pillows out of place.
-Toss the blankets into a large basket and put the pillows back on the couch.
+Next, if you see any items that do belong in this room, put them away.
+Since we are working in the family room for this example, you may have:

 Step #7.
 Do a Quick Clean

-Before you head out of this room, take just a few minutes to wipe things down.
-This will not only make this room sparkle and shine it will also keep you from having to clean as often as you were before.
+Before you leave this room, take just a few minutes to wipe things down.
+This will not only make this room sparkle and shine but also keep you from having to clean as often as you were before.

 If you hate to clean, learn how to put that task on auto-pilot!